top of page

 Goals: Melbourne: Margitich 5, Usher, Warne-Smith, 2, Long, Roberts, Tyson, Sambell, Deague, Vine.

-Riverina: Sharp 3, Davis 2, A. Carroll, Burt, Kelly.
+Riverina: I. Sharp 3, E. Davis 2, A. Carroll, R. Burt, T. Kelly.
+Source - Murrumbridgee Irrigator - Tue Aug 15, 1933.

 GRIFFITH TO PLAY NARRANDERA FOR McWlLLIAMS CUP TOMORROW

 Following its challenge for the McWilliams Cup, which Narrandera won from it some weeks ago, the Griffith Football Club has made arrangements for its team to visit Narrandera by special train to-morrow (Saturday) afternoon for the purpose of playing the match against the Imperials.
-The match will take place in the park, and has been timed to commence at 3.15pm.
+The match will take place in the park and has been timed to commence at 3.15pm.
 Advice from Griffith to the effect that the team will be much stronger than on any previous occasion, containing as it does have leading players from each team that competed in the local competition that was finalised a week or so ago.

 The players selected are: Gerald Beare, Soloman, Jim Browne, Doug Briggs, Jack Daines, Frank Miller, George Coombs, Les Collis.
-Martin Hickey, Mick 'Ike' Cummins, Wilks, Alf Anstee, Joe Browne, Alf Browne, Dart (2), Oliver Holt, Giff Hauser, Art Campbell.
+Martin Hickey, Mick 'Ike' Cummins, Wilks, Alf Anstee, Joe Browne, Alf Browne, Dart (2), Oliver Holt, Giff Hauser, Art "Slip" Campbell.
 Reserves: George Wade, Bruce Dawes, George Anstee, C. Boucher.

-(Narrandera Argus - Friday September 15, 1933)
+(Source - Narrandera Argus - Friday September 15, 1933)

 CHALLENGE MATCH